ellisztamas/faps/docs/tutorials/03_paternity_arrays.rst

 incomplete sampling on your results, or if you had a good reason to suspect that some candidates could not possibly be the sire (for example, if the data are multigenerational, and the candidate was born after the offspring).
-Let's remove candidate 3:
+Let’s remove candidate 3:

 .. code:: ipython3